-The COVID-19 pandemic has profoundly impacted the health and care of older adults, with particularly devastating consequences for residents in long-term care (LTC) and retirement homes across Canada.
+The COVID-19 pandemic profoundly impacted the health and care of older adults, with particularly devastating consequences for residents, families and essential care partners in long-term care and retirement homes across Canada.

-A Common Measurement Framework project is complementing this work to collectively identify a common set of indicators about enablers and barriers for successful and maximum impact of promising practices.
-The indicators are likely to include intervention characteristics; policy context; size, type and location of the home; level and mix of staff; and residents’ health and demographic characteristics.
+This work is complemented by a Common Measurement Framework project to collectively identify a common set of indicators about enablers and barriers for successful and maximum impact of promising practices.